russell/fairy-slipper-migration/api_doc/compute-extensions/v2-tags.rst

 .. swagger:tag:: floating-ips
    :synopsis: Floating IPs (os-floating-ips)

-   Assigns and allocates floating IP addresses to instancesthat run in an OpenStack cloud.
+   Assigns and allocates floating IP addresses to instances that run in an OpenStack cloud.

 .. swagger:tag:: floating-ips-bulk
    :synopsis: Floating IPs bulk (os-floating-ips-bulk)

    Bulk-creates, deletes, and lists floating IPs.
-By default, thepool is named nova.
-Use theos-floating-ip-poolsextension to view available pools.
+By default, the pool is named nova.
+Use the os-floating-ip-pools extension to view available pools.

 .. swagger:tag:: hosts